The Basics of Water Heater Maintenance

 While a knowledgeable DIYer can maintain a hot water heater, it makes sense to work with a professional on this task.
 Doing this will assure you are not missing any small problems and it can save you time and effort in doing this task.

 If you haven’t given your water heater the attention it deserves, it’s not too late to make a difference.
 Contact Nichols & Phipps today and set up a maintenance appointment.
 We offer water heater maintenance, repair, and replacement to customers throughout Northern Virginia.
-Our team of water heater experts are ready to help you protect that ever-important piece of equipment in your home.
+Our team of water heater experts is ready to help you protect that ever-important piece of equipment in your home.

 Check out our other blogs for some great plumbing advice: